-Each purchaser or holder of the Notes will be deemed to have represented and warranted by its purchase or holding of the Notes that either: (i) no portion of the assets used by it to purchase and hold the Notes constitutes assets of (a) any Plan or (b) any non-U.S., governmental or church plan subject to any Similar Law and/or laws or regulations that provide that the assets of the Issuer could be deemed to include "plan assets" of such plan (each, an "Other Plan Investor"), or (ii) the purchase, holding and subsequent disposition of the Notes by such purchaser or holder will not constitute or result in a non-exempt prohibited transaction under Section 406 of ERISA or Section 4975 of the Code or, in the case of Other Plan Investors, will not constitute or result in a violation of any applicable Similar Law and will not subject the Issuer to any laws, rules, or regulations applicable to such Other Plan Investor solely as the result of the investment in the Issuer by such Other Plan Investor.
+Each purchaser or holder of the Notes will be deemed to have represented and warranted by its purchase or holding of the Notes that either: (i) no portion of the assets used by it to purchase and hold the Notes constitutes assets of (a) any Plan or (b) any non-U.S., governmental or church plan subject to any Similar Law and/or laws or regulations that provide that the assets of the Issuer could be deemed to include "plan assets"

+of such plan (each, an "Other Plan Investor"), or (ii) (a) the purchase, holding and subsequent disposition of the Notes by such purchaser or holder will not constitute or result in a non-exempt prohibited transaction under Section 406 of ERISA or Section 4975 of the Code or, in the case of an Other Plan Investor, will not constitute or result in a violation of any applicable Similar Law and will not subject the Issuer to any laws, rules, or regulations applicable to such Other Plan Investor solely as the result of the investment in the Notes by such Other Plan Investor and (b) none of the Issuer, the Dealers or any of their respective affiliates is providing investment advice, or giving advice in a fiduciary capacity, in connection with the purchase, holding or disposition of the Notes.

-Due to the complexity of these rules and the potential penalties for any non-exempt prohibited transactions or violations of Similar Laws, any persons considering purchasing the Notes on behalf of, or with the assets of, any Plan or Other Plan Investor should consult with their counsel regarding the relevant provisions of ERISA, the Code or any Similar Laws and the availability of exemptive relief under PTCE 91-38, 84-14, 90-1, 95-60, 96-23, the service provider exemption or some other basis on which the acquisition, holding and disposition will not constitute or result in a non-exempt prohibited transaction under ERISA or Section 4975 of the Code or a violation of any applicable Similar Laws.
+Due to the complexity of these rules and the potential penalties for any non-exempt prohibited transactions or violations of Similar Laws, any persons considering purchasing the Notes on behalf of, or with the assets of, any Plan or Other Plan Investor should consult with their counsel regarding the relevant provisions of ERISA, the Code or any Similar Laws and the availability of exemptive relief under PTCE 91-38, 84-14, 90-1, 95-60, 96-23, the service provider exemption or some other basis on which the acquisition, holding and disposition of the Notes will not constitute or result in a non-exempt prohibited transaction under ERISA or Section 4975 of the Code or a violation of any applicable Similar Laws.